 In 2016, the Company entered into option agreements to acquire a 100% interest in the Silverside Property located near Clearwater, British Columbia, the Red Tusk Property located near Squamish, British Columbia and the Glitter King Property located on Pitt Island, British Columbia.
 Combined acquisition costs in 2017 included cash option payments of \$32,500 and the issuance of 175,000 common shares with a fair value of \$12,250.
 Combined acquisition costs in 2016 included the issuance of 150,000 common shares with a fair value of \$14,250.
 Each of the claims are subject to a 3% NSR royalty interest that can be purchased for \$500,000 for each 1% interest purchased.
-Exploration costs in the amount of \$Nil (2018 - \$Nil) were incurred during the year (note 18).
-During the year ended December 31, 2017, the Red Tusk Property was fully impaired.
+During the year ended December 31, 2017, the Red Tusk Property was fully impaired and was returned to the vendor.
+Exploration costs in the amount of \$24,435 (2019 - \$Nil) were incurred during the year on the Glitter King and Silverside properties combined (note 17).